nikkNizz/Drawish/README.md

 The real-time display of the bezier curve is not available.

 #### Connected curves
-Click the [connected curves] button. click 4 points of the image to draw the first curve, the following ones will be connected.
+Click the [connected curves] button.
+Click 4 points of the image to draw the first curve, the following ones will be connected.

 #### Color management
 From the [Image->Colors] menu you can perform additional operations on colors.